Professional Development: Concentration in Deaf-Blindness and High-Intensity Support Needs

-While these courses are not required to be completed sequentially, it will be beneficial to have foundational knowledge in the content areas included in courses 1 and 2 prior to enrolling in courses 3 & 4.
+While these courses are not required to be completed sequentially, it will be beneficial to have foundational knowledge in the content areas included in each of the courses prior to enrolling in courses 2 & 3 (some exceptions may apply).

 Who should join us?

 - Any certified educators serving students birth through 21.
 Families are also welcome to join